-Formed in the late 1850’s as an activity for students, as there were no organized athletics at that time, the College Cadets competed with other drill companies, including Lew Wallace’s Montgomery Guards.
+This post is about our College Cadets which were formed in the late 1850’s, partly as a physical activity for students.
+At that time on campus, there were no organized athletics, the College Cadets competed with other drill companies including Lew Wallace’s Montgomery Guards.

 This Cadet Roll is an original listing of the Cadets and the marks across it note the attendance, or absence, of the members.

 From a letter by former Cadet Monroe Milford following the war, “The uniform was gray (not rebel) – pantaloons had dark stripes down each side.
 Coat cut away, much like the U.S. Corps of Cadets at West Point fatigue, cap same color as suit – The breast of officers’ coat covered with alternate horizontal bands of black velvet and gold from the chin to the waist in the form of a shield.
 The officers wore epaulets…”

 More detail comes from a letter from former Cadet John Cleland to President Tuttle of January 1878, “Blinn and Caven were the prime movers in the matter of organization I believe and were the chief officers…WE had what we considered & what I believe was…a fine drill and a considerable esprit de corps…We sure were able to hold our own against the militia Montgomery Guards – an old organization and frequently appeared in public with them in battalion drill.

 “When the war came on us the cadets enlisted almost in a body and I think I am right in the assertion that almost every member of the Cadets who went into the Army for a longer period than 90 days (and this includes the largest portion) either went in or came out with an office.
 This also true of the guard and in each case it was largely the result of previous “military experience” in a peace footing.”

 At the head of the column of these Cadets is John J.P.
 Blinn, the organizer.
 In the next few days I will share his story of John Blinn and that of John C. Black, two other members of the Cadets.